 Research Participation Programs

 ORISE matches the needs of national research facilities with the skills and goals of individual students and faculty.
-In FY09, ORISE assisted nearly 3,900 participants from more than 900 U.S. and foreign colleges and universities in identifying internship, scholarship, fellowship or research appointments that best suited their research career goals.
-Those appointments involved more than $97M in participant payments, nearly 2,600 domestic and foreign trips, and sponsorship of more than 500 immigration statuses for foreign nationals.
+In FY12, ORISE assisted more than 8,000 participants from more than 1,000 U.S. and foreign colleges and universities in identifying internship, scholarship, fellowship or research appointments that best suited their research career goals.

 Minority Education Programs